Narrative Feature (UK, 1h 30m)

 Busan International Film Festival - Official Selection 2020, Flash Forward (World Premiere)

-Manchester Film Festival - WON Best UK Feature, Official Selection 2021 (UK Premiere)
+Manchester Film Festival - WINNER Best UK Feature, Official Selection 2021 (UK Premiere)

 Cinequest Film Festival - Official Selection 2021, New Visions Award (US Premiere)